Corporate Desk Yoga

 ${ session.class.style } ${ session.class.level } - ${ session.minutes } min

 Not what you’re looking for?
-Just let us know what day and time you’d like the class to be and we’ll create it.
+Just let us know what day and time you’d like the class to be and we’ll add it.
 We can also provide in-person classes, venues and mats.
 Get a custom quote now!

 What is Desk Yoga?